tvdboom/ATOM/docs_sources/user_guide/logging.md

 To configure the backend, use [mlflow.set_tracking_uri](https://www.mlflow.org/docs/latest/python_api/mlflow.html#mlflow.set_tracking_uri) in your notebook or IDE before initializing the trainer.
 This does not affect the currently active run (if one exists), but takes effect for successive runs.

+!!! info
-When using ATOM on Databricks, the uri should include the complete path to the storage, e.g. `/Users/username@domain.com/experiment_name`.
+    When using ATOM on [Databricks](https://databricks.com/), the
+    experiment's name should include the complete path to the storage, e.g. `/Users/username@domain.com/experiment_name`.

 The following elements are tracked:

 **Tags**<br>